geeknik/my-awesome-stars/README.md

 ## HTML

+- [Zie619/n8n-workflows](https://github.com/Zie619/n8n-workflows) - all of the workflows of n8n i could find (also from the site itself)
 - [elder-plinius/ImageDefender](https://github.com/elder-plinius/ImageDefender) - adds an adversarial watermark to your uploaded image to neutralize photo modification attempts by AI on social media and beyond
 - [ngxson/smolvlm-realtime-webcam](https://github.com/ngxson/smolvlm-realtime-webcam) - Real-time webcam demo with SmolVLM and llama.cpp server
 - [phishdestroy/ScamIntelLogs](https://github.com/phishdestroy/ScamIntelLogs) - Preserving Telegram dumps of scammer activities for evidence and awareness